dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/store-module.rst

 consistency checks will be performed on the combined results of all the updates.

 This requires the store module to implement its own transaction management for SPARQL updates.
-Each update transaction is given a ``UUID``.
+Each update transaction is given a random ``UUID``.
 The implementation is intended to mimic the semantics of typical transaction management APIs, by means of messages that are handled by ``HttpTriplestoreActor``:

 * ``BeginUpdateTransaction``
 * ``CommitUpdateTransaction``
 * ``RollbackUpdateTransaction``

 ``HttpTriplestoreActor`` delegates the storage and concatenation of SPARQL update requests to ``HttpTriplestoreTransactionManager``.
+The implementation of ``HttpTriplestoreTransactionManager`` stores SPARQL updates in a ``java.util.concurrent.ConcurrentHashMap`` so it can accumulate updates for different transactions concurrently with minimal blocking.
+The keys of the ``ConcurrentHashMap`` are transaction IDs, and the values are sequences of SPARQL update strings.
+This is how ``HttpTriplestoreActor`` handles the relevant messages from responders, using ``HttpTriplestoreTransactionManager``:

+* ``BeginUpdateTransaction``: Does nothing, because the current implementation does not need this operation.
+It is there to maintain typical transaction manager semantics in case another implementation is used in the future, such as a native Scala or Java transaction API.
+* ``SparqlUpdateRequest``: Calls
+  ``HttpTriplestoreTransactionManager.addUpdateToTransaction``, which adds the update to the sequence of updates for the transaction ID, creating the sequence if there isn't yet one in the ``ConcurrentHashMap`` for the transaction ID.
+* ``CommitUpdateTransaction``: Calls
+  ``HttpTriplestoreTransactionManager.concatenateAndForgetUpdates``, which
+  concatenates the sequence of updates for the transaction ID into a single SPARQL string (using semicolons as a delimiter, as specified in `SPARQL 1.1 Update Language`_) and removes the transaction ID and the update sequence from the ``ConcurrentHashMap``. ``HttpTriplestoreActor`` then sends the concatenated SPARQL string to the triplestore.
+* ``RollbackUpdateTransaction``: Calls
+  ``HttpTriplestoreTransactionManager.forgetUpdates``, which removes the transaction ID and the update sequence from the ``ConcurrentHashMap``.

 Responders are expected to use ``TransactionUtil``, which takes care of generating transaction IDs, sending transaction management messages to ``HttpTriplestoreActor``, and ensuring that a transaction is rolled back if an error occurs.
 A responder must include the transaction ID  provided by ``TransactionUtil`` in each update request that it sends to the store manager.

 Note that with this built-in transaction management, updates will not take effect